openid/openid4vp_ble/main.md

 The data are encoded in an URL as follows:

 The URL starts with the ustom scheme `OVPBLE`.
-The encoding of the actual data in the URL path basically follows the rules given in (#connection-ble):
+The encoding of the actual data in the URL path follows the same rules given in (#connection-ble):

 * The first part delimited by a "_" is a human readable identifier of the Verifier (RP)
 * The rest of the path contains the first half of the verifier's ephemeral X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).